3-Flows with Large Support: Cycles and Edge-Cuts of Size Four

-When $uv$ is contained in a 4-cycle we cannot compute our endpoint costs independently as the newly formed graph will have ears which ``utilize'' more than one of these endpoints.
+We may now assume that $uv$ is contained in at least one 4-cycle of $G^{\Delta}$.
+We cannot compute our endpoint costs independently as the newly formed graph will have ears which ``utilize'' more than one of these endpoints.
 To get a handle on these possibilities we will consider the possible ears of the graph $G^{\Delta} - \{u,v\}$.
-It follows from Lemma~\ref{notk33} that $G^{\Delta} - \{u,v\}$ is not a cycle.
+It follows from Lemma~\ref{notk33} and cyclic 4-edge-connectivity that $G^{\Delta} - \{u,v\}$ is not a cycle.
 If $G^{\Delta} - \{u,v\}$ has an ear of length 4 whose interior vertices are $\{x_1, x_2, x_3\}$, then $d( \{u,v, x_1, x_2, x_3 \} ) = 3$, but then a combination of the cyclic 4-edge-connectivity of $G^{\Delta}$ and Lemma~\ref{notk33} give us a contradiction.
 So, every ear of $G^{\Delta} - \{u,v\}$ has length at most $3$.
 Next suppose that $P$ is an ear of $G^{\Delta}- \{u,v\}$ with length 3 and note that $P$ must have one interior vertex adjacent to $u$ in $G^{\Delta}$ and the other adjacent to $v$ in $G^{\Delta}$ (thus giving us a 4-cycle using the edge $uv$).
 The following figure assigns costs to the subgraph of $G^{\bullet}$ associated with~$P$; we will call these costs \emph{side pattern costs}.
 (In the figure, the ears entering each configuration on the right are part of $H$ and are therefore getting removed.)

 \begin{myfigure}[htp] \centerline{ } \end{myfigure}

 For the three rightmost configurations of the figure, the cost is an upper bound on the drop in bonus of the ears associated with $P$ in $G^{\bullet}$ to the bonus of the single ear $P$ in the resulting graph.
 In the two leftmost configurations, we need to extend our partial ear decomposition by removing some additional ear(s) from the subgraph of $G^{\bullet}$ associated with $P$ in order to maintain our connectivity.
 Here the cost indicates an upper bound on the drop in bonus minus the gain of the indicated partial ear decomposition.